 Reconnection Settings

 It is inevitable that your application will at some point lose network connectivity to the Solace PubSub+ broker.
-This occur due to networking issues or broker failures.
+This occurs due to networking issues or broker failures.
 The Solace APIs are designed to reconnect back to the broker automatically, and the application does not have to code for this.
 However, there are a number of settings that can be adjusted to help ensure your application has the best chance to reconnect.

 Typically, during a broker failover from its primary node to standby node in an HA Pair, it should usually take around 15-20 seconds.
 In extreme cases, it is possible to take up to a minute.
 However, due to misconfigurations, bugs, networking or container management issues, it might be possible to take longer.
 Solace recommends configuring the automatic reconnect timers to take up to 5 minutes to err on the side of caution.